harshild/gradle-felix-plugin/README.md

 -----
 ### Include in project ###

+Just star the project and follow the procedure

 To apply the plugin you have to add the plugin dependency in your project build file: